 III.
 Suppressed evacuations.
 One of the most common examples of this is suppression of the menses, which in young women of unsound constitution is very often followed by dangerous affections of the brain.
 Headach, or any symptom in the head occurring under such circumstances, is always to be considered as requiring most minute attention.
-Another affection which seems to be referable to this head, is that effusion in the brain which is apt to supervene upon urinary disorders, particularly on that very remarkable affection, the Ischuria Renalis.
+Case LVIII. affords an interesting example of the disease coming on in this manner, and running its course with a very remarkable train of symptoms.
+Another affection which seems to be referable to this head, is that effusion in the brain which is apt to supervene upon urinary disorders, particularly on that remarkable affection, the Ischuria Renalis.
 In this obscure disease, the prominent symptom is a very sudden diminution of the secretion of urine, amounting frequently almost to a complete suspension of it.
 Generally about the third day from the occurrence of this symptom, the patient is found passing into a state of coma, in which after a few days more he dies.
 The ventricles of the brain are found distended with fluid.
 In the following singular case, the same symptoms supervened upon another and rather uncommon modification of the disease, namely, Ischuria Ureteralis.

-Case LXII.-A gentleman, aged 70, (in February, 1816,) complained to me that he could pass no urine; he made no other complaint, and on introducing a catheter, the bladder was found to be empty.
+Case LXVII.-A gentleman, aged 70, (in February 1816,) complained to me that he could pass no urine; he made no other complaint, and on introducing a catheter, the bladder was found to be empty.
 For six days he continued in this state, keeping the house, but complaining of nothing, except once or twice, when closely questioned, of slight uneasiness in his back.
 On the seventh day, he had slight confusion of thought, and indistinctness of speech.
 On the 9th, he became comatose, and died on the 13th.
 On dissection, extensive effusion was found in the ventricles of the brain; the bladder was empty.
 Both kidnies were distended with urine.
 Both ureters were completely obstructed by large calculi, the one immediately at its upper extremity, the other about three inches below the kidney.